secwisf/FASVERIF-dataset/README.md

-# Datasets for "Automated Inference on the Financial Security of Ethereum Smart Contracts"
+# Datasets for "Automated Inference on Financial Security of Ethereum Smart Contracts"

 # Real World Dataset
 This dataset consists of real-world smart contracts crawled from Etherscan (https://etherscan.io).